 People all across the country are struggling in this economy.
 Unemployment and foreclosure rates remain high, and an aging population is ending up with mounting medical bills that they cannot cover.
-As if dealing with all these bills and credit card debt isn’t difficult enough for people in New Jersey, many people have to deal with harassing debt collectors on top of everything else.
+As if dealing with all these bills and credit card debt isn’t difficult enough for people in New Jersey and Pennsylvania, many people have to deal with harassing debt collectors on top of everything else.

 Creditors often harass people with a seemingly constant stream of phone calls and letters.
 Their aggressive and sometimes unlawful tactics put people on edge and can even make them do, say or agree to things that end up making a situation worse.
 However, there are some good tips available for people who need to deal with creditors and how they can do so in an effective way.

 - Before accepting a call from debt collector, a person will want to be at home, calm and in a comfortable environment.
 This makes for a more quiet and controlled atmosphere, which can help when it comes to dealing with the antagonistic and hostile tone on the other end of the phone.